phairlab/berta-ai-scribe/README.md

 ### Third-Party Licenses

 This project uses third-party libraries and models, including:

 - **WhisperX**: Licensed under the BSD 2-Clause License.
 - **Meta Llama 3.3**: Licensed under the Meta Llama 3.3 Community License Agreement.
+- **Ollama**: Licensed under the MIT License.
+- **vLLM**: Licensed under the Apache License 2.0.
+- **Parakeet Models**: Licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).

 For the full text of these licenses, please see the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file in this repository.

 ### Llama 3.3 License Notice

-   This project uses Meta Llama 3.3 As per the Llama 3.3 license requirements:
+This project uses Meta Llama 3.3.
+As per the Llama 3.3 license requirements:

 - This project is "Built with Meta Llama 3.3".
 - Any AI models created, trained, or fine-tuned using Llama 3.3 as part of this project will include "Llama 3.3" at the beginning of the model name.
 - Use of Llama 3.3 in this project complies with the [Meta Llama 3.3 Acceptable Use Policy](https://www.llama.com/llama3_3/use-policy/).

 For the complete Meta Llama 3.3 Community License Agreement, refer to the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file.

+### Attribution Notices

+- **Built with Meta Llama 3.3** (as required by Meta's license)
+- **Parakeet models by NVIDIA Corporation** (as required by CC-BY-4.0)

 ## Medical Disclaimer